ajhudson/utg-kata-exercise/README.md

 There are 2 startup projects (Web API and Console).
 The console app will wait 5 seconds before attempting to read the CSV file and post each record via the API in an attempt to let the API project spin up.
 Polly is also used to retry the API endpoint in case the Web API takes longer than expected to load.

+The project uses a typical MVC pattern and an `ICustomerService` instance is injected into the controller which is where the business logic takes place of adding / retrieving customers.
+The controllers are thin and their only purpose is to decide which status code to return along with the serialised response.

 ---

 ## Database

 The MS SQL database is called `utgkata` and the connection string is `Data Source=localhost;Initial Catalog=utgkata;Integrated Security=True`.
-EF Core has been used to interact with the database.
+EF Core has been used to interact with the database and is set to use the 'in-memory' provider.

 When the console starts up, Entity Framework will try and create the database if it does not exist: